Canon M6 vs Zeiss ZX1

 It is notable that the M6 has a microphone port, which is missing on the ZX1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the M6 and the ZX1 are recent models that are part of the current product line-up.
-The M6 replaced the earlier Canon M5, while the ZX1 does not have a direct predecessor.
+The ZX1 is a recent model that features in the current product line-up of Zeiss.
+In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Zeiss websites.

 So what is the bottom line?
 Is the Canon M6 better than the Zeiss ZX1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.